21.5in iMac (2019) vs Mac mini (2018) full review

 Of course, if you already own a display and/or peripherals you can use with the Mac mini, then this price comes down.
 But it's worth considering the real cost when comparing the mini to its seemingly more expensive counterpart.

-Here's a breakdown of the full specs for both models.
+Here's a breakdown of the minimum specs for both models (ignoring the 2017 iMac)

 - 1TB 5400RPM HD

 - Radeon Pro 555X with 2GB of GDDR5

 - FaceTime HD camera